Where can you get delicious sushi in Asheville? Explore the best Asheville sushi restaurants for dine-in and takeout – from locals.

 Phone Number: (828) 225-2551

 We are not 100% sold on that claim.
-We’ve had OK sushi here, but it’s not personally our favorite or even go-to sushi restaurant in Downtown Asheville.
+We’ve had OK sushi here – multiple times – but it’s not personally our favorite or even go-to sushi restaurant in Downtown Asheville.

 You may also wish to check out Ukiah Japanese Smokehouse, which serves raw fish along with Japanese and American BBQ fusion food.

-While not fully an Asheville “sushi restaurant,” Ukiah is one of Asheville’s great date night restaurants too.
+While not fully an Asheville “sushi restaurant,” Ukiah is one of Asheville’s great date night restaurants.

 Looking for delivery options for your sushi?
-These are the two apps that we use the most:
+These are the three apps that we use the most: